exonum/exonum-doc/src/architecture/services.md

 `service_id` is used:

-- To identify [transactions](transactions.md) hosted by the service
+- To identify [transactions](transactions.md) handled by the service
 - Within the blockchain state.
 See [`state_hash`](#state-hash) below and [*Storage*](storage.md)